nicofisch5/super-fantome/README.md

 ## Futures features
 ### v1.2
-Enemy change color when can be eaten
+Enemy changes color when can be eaten
 Better classification of assets
 Refactoring HUD
 Increase display time/score
 Possibility to release key on smartphone/pad

 ### v1.3
+Information on the type of extra catched by player
 Release key when diagonally and let go of 1 key
 Add sounds when:
 - game over